tatsuyafujisaki/script-cheat-sheet/mac/README.md

-# How to reset the Universal Clipboard and get it working again
+# How to reset Universal Clipboard and get it working again
 1. Run the following command.
    ```shell
    rm ~/Library/Preferences/com.apple.coreservices.useractivityd.plist
    ```
-2. Restart the macOS.
+2. Restart Mac.

 # How to reset Launchpad
 ```shell